 Longevity of Baby Teeth

-Many parents believe baby teeth aren't in the mouth for long.
-But the truth is these little chompers need to be functional for quite a few years.
-The first tooth appears around six months, per the American Dental Association (ADA), and by ages two to three all 20 teeth will have erupted.
+Although baby teeth don’t stick around forever, the truth is that these little chompers need to be functional for quite a few years.
+The first tooth appears around six months, per the American Dental Association (ADA), and by ages two to three, all 20 baby teeth will have erupted.
 Although children begin to lose a few baby teeth by about six, they won't lose their baby molars until age 12 or 13.
 So keeping these teeth healthy until they fall out naturally helps the permanent teeth grow into their proper position, reducing the chances that they'll need extensive orthodontic treatment later.

 Filling When They're Small